Lies Agreed Upon: Ex-LTTEers and family members

 Ex-LTTE members who had been preparing for their GCE Advanced Level examinations and those who were undergoing vocational training, had been featured in the documentary.
 Kuchadarshini Arumeinadan, an ex-LTTE combatant who surrendered to the Sri Lanka Army 58 Division, who had also been featured on a footage, speaking with the division commander Major general Shavendra Silva on the day of her surrender, described that although she had feared for her life at that day, she had not been harmed, but was treated humanely.

 Sasirekha, the wife of the former leader of the LTTE political wing S. P. Thamilselvan, giving an interview to the documentary told that she had been treated well by the Army.
 She said she had been treated for a growing abdominal pain at the National hospital, Colombo and her children attend an international school in Colombo.
 She also said she has no plans to migrate to India or UK, to live the rest of her life.

 Sathyadevi, the wife of the leader of the Sea Tigers, Thillaiyampalam Sivanesan alias Soosai, said that she never thought the government would treat them this well.
 Although she and her family were depressed initially, their fears turned out to be untrue.

 Velayutham Dayanidhi alias Daya Master, the head of the media division of LTTE, giving an interview to the "Lies Agreed Upon", revealed that "Whenever a Tamil civilian or any other individual from a different Tamil fraction was caught defying LTTE rules, the LTTE used to shoot them wearing Army uniforms.
-And often LTTE cardres wearing uniforms similar to the military attacked both Sinhalese and Tamil villages.
+And often LTTE cadres wearing uniforms similar to the military attacked both Sinhalese and Tamil villages.
 Tamil villages were attacked in-order to create fear psychos among the civilians towards the Army."

 The ex-LTTE cadre who was in charge of the prison at Victor base in Vallimulli, was also featured revealing that 26 military prisoners (18 Army, 8 Navy) were massacred on orders of Prabhakaran on 16 January 2009.